A Service Level Agreement, or SLA, is an average response and resolution times that your support team delivers to your customers.

-Set up the custom field with result of calculation of selected SLA metric.
+Set up the custom field with a result of calculation of selected SLA metric.
 Then compare the custom field value with selected goals in the conditional rules.
 Assign colors to each goal.

 Custom Fields are configured by Administrators.

-In the example below, a SLA value is calculated per each request within custom field named SLA Hours.
+In the example below, an SLA value is calculated per each request within a custom field named SLA Hours.
 Say the SLA limit is 24 hours.
 We'd like to highlight cards to ember one hour prior to SLA target limit.
 And highlight red the cards that violate the limit.
 Use the following Visual Encoding rules for this purpose:

 |Color||Visual Encoding Filter|